Awesome tips for a healthy low-carb road trip. These will make it easy to stay low carb these holidays.

 4. Canned tuna or salmon

 This is a great option because it does not have to be refrigerated.
-You can eat it on its own, or combine with vegetable slices for a nutritious, low-carb and protein filled snack.
+You can eat it on its own, or combine with vegetable slices for a nutritious, low-carb and protein-filled snack.

 Check for sneaky hidden ingredients and sugar in added sauces.
-It’s best to choose tuna in olive oil or water, and avoiding those packed with sunflower oil or canola oil .
+It’s best to choose tuna in olive oil or water and avoiding those packed with sunflower oil or canola oil.

 Read this article to see which are the healthiest oils to eat and cook with.

 While you’re making vegetable slices for your canned tuna or chicken, why not make some stuffed baby peppers or some courgette fritters in your chiller bag?
 You can also dip your veggies into some homemade guacamole!
-SPrinkle with pumpkin seeds for some extra crunch.
+Sprinkle with pumpkin seeds for some extra crunch.

-Traveling doesn’t have to lead to unhealthy snacks and splurges.
+Travelling doesn’t have to lead to unhealthy snacks and splurges.